eg2310g8/r2auto_nav/README.md

 - Build the package.

 Running Instructions:
-- Start rosbu from the RPi on the TurtleBot.
+- Start rosbu from the RPi on the TurtleBot after the robot is placed in the maze.
+Do not touch the robot until the gyro calibration is complete.
 - Start rslam from your laptop:
   ``` ros2 launch turtlebot3_cartographer cartographer.launch.py ```
 - Start the code from the RPi on the TurtleBot: